mermaid-js/mermaid/docs/n00b-gettingStarted.md

 ## 2. Using mermaid plugins:

-Thanks to the growing popularity of mermaid, many plugins already allow the generation of mermaid diagrams from within popular applications.
-An extensive list of applications the support mermaid plugins can be found [here](./integrations.md).
+Using plug-ins you can generate mermaid diagrams from within popular applications, the same way that you would use the Live Editor.
+Here's a list of [Mermaid Plugins](./integrations.md).

 **This is covered in greater detail in the [Usage section](usage.md)**